Diamond color is a primary attribute that determines rarity and cost.

 In the olden times, ink staining (dyeing) is one of the most popular methods used to alter a gemstone’s appearance.
 People could stain their diamond with a layer of colored ink to selectively enhance or reduce its hue.
 Do note that most inks only provide a temporary solution and will fade over time when the jewelry is worn.

 With the current technology available today, much has changed.
 Diamonds can now undergo a sputtering process for a thin film to be evenly deposited on the surface of the stone.
-Although the thickness of the thin film can be in tens of microns (about the thickness of a hair), it can cause severe changes to the perceived color.
+Although the thickness of the thin film can be in tens of microns (about the thickness of a hair), it can completely change the diamond’s color to a uniform one of your choice.

 You Can Virtually Get Any Colors Of Your Choice – Photograph Credits: Serenity Technology